Thomvis/BrightFutures/README.md

 The goal of this project is to port Scala's Futures & Promises ([guide](http://docs.scala-lang.org/overviews/core/futures.html), [api](http://www.scala-lang.org/api/current/#scala.concurrent.Future)) to Swift.
 Second to this readme, the Scala documentation should therefore also be of help.

 ## Compatibility
-BrightFutures is compatible with Xcode 6 beta 5.
+BrightFutures is compatible with Xcode 6 beta 6.
+However, the tests currently do not run for me.
+It's not that they fail, they just don't run.
+I will investigate this more.

 ## Examples
 ### Motivating Use Case